A BRIEF HISTORY OF LONE STAR SANTAS®

-Additionally, we created a “Spirit of Christmas Legacy Award” that we present to folks who demonstrate the Christmas spirit year-round.
+In 2015, we created a “Spirit of Christmas Legacy Award” that we present to folks who demonstrate the Christmas spirit year-round.
 As of 2019, we have presented 7 of these awards.
 We try to present at least one award each year.

 We have had 18 ‘Convoy of Toys’® as of 2019.
 We had Visits to Hurricane Harvey Shelters in Houston, Dallas, Nacogdoches, and Port Arthur / Beaumont.
 Santa John Greenman, who normally visits San Juan Puerto Rico distributed Lone Star Santas toys to four different venues during Hurricane Maria in 2017.

 Fraternally, in addition to our ‘Convoy of Toys’® Missions, we have had well over 50 area Eatn’ Meetn’s, 15-Santa Roundups, attended at least 7-National Santa Conventions, well over 10-Santa Schools, and have had 4-Santa Cruises.

 It should also be noted: Every member must have an Annual Background Check.
 We highly recommend every Christmas portrayer carry Entertainer Insurance.
 We offer both.
 We also recommend our members obtain Hospice Training.
 Most importantly, Lone Star Santas Charities, Inc. members are all volunteers.
 No one is compensated.
 All expenses are borne by each member attending any of our functions.

 Lone Star Santas thrives due to the unrelentless work of many of our members.
 We have a great deal of talent and skills throughout our organization.
 We continue to look toward our younger members to take on more and more responsibilities and leadership roles.